tracim/tracim/doc/backend/branding.md

     - "content.author_name": The author name of the current content.
 Url encoded.
     - "content.url": The url to open the content in tracim.
 Url encoded.
     - "user.user_id": The id of the currently connected user.
 The one that will click on the App Custom Action.
+    - "user.public_name": The public name of the currently connected user.
+The one that will click on the App Custom Action.
+Url encoded
   - Example: `"link": "https://some.domaine.com/open?content_label={content.label}&content={content.content_id}&space_id={content.workspace_id}`
 - `label`:
   - An object containing the translation keys of the submenu option.
 The keys are the language id and the